Neural Guided Sampling for Quantum Circuit Optimization

 \section{Summary and Discussion}

 A naive mapping of a quantum circuit to an existing hardware can lead to inefficient quantum circuits with unnecessary redundancies.
 The increasing decoherence in longer quantum circuits makes it mandatory to optimize for equivalent and shorter circuits.
 In this work, we introduced a 2D random search scheme to significantly shorten circuit length while preserving the underlying unitary matrix of the quantum circuit.
-The 2D selection of likely reducible sub circuits has been learned as an attention map of a neural network.
+The efficient 2D selection of likely reducible sub circuits can be enhanced by using a neural network which predicts a likelihood map of potentially reducible circuit blocks.
 Thus, neural guided sampling allows for an efficient reduction scheme which leads in general to shorter circuits, compared to earlier presented 1D approaches or standard implementations in qiskit or BQSKit.
 Additionally, the optimization time can be heavily reduced due to the improved sampling efficiency.
+Whereas the quality of standard optimizers can be reached within seconds (our measured TTB score), highly efficient quantum circuits are still demanding to optimize, as it is still an NP-hard problem at the end.
 In future works, we will also integrate costs for decoherence time of single gates and sub circuits.
-E.g. circuit with six gates and two $CZ$-gates might have a higher decoherence than a nine operator circuit with only one $CZ$ gate.
-Using different cost measures, we plan to update our optimization criteria, which currently focuses solely on the number of gates, with alternative metrics in the future.
+E.g. a circuit with six gates and two $CZ$-gates might have a higher decoherence than a nine operator circuit with only one $CZ$ gate.
+Using different cost measures, we plan to update our optimization criteria, which currently focus solely on the number of gates, with alternative metrics in the future.
 Additionally, we will work on alternative optimization procedures, e.g. based on mixed-integer linear programming with provable optimization guarantees \cite{Bod2023a}.